770120041/ReliableTransmissionProtocol/README.md

 that it’s also possible to specify the chance of reordering by adding “reorder 25%” after the packet loss rate argument.

-The folder utility contains some useful scripts for setting up environments.

 ## Usages
 ```./reliable_sender <rcv_hostname> <rcv_port> <file_path_to_read> <bytes_to_send>